Complaints policy

 All customer feedback will be treated equally whether it is by:

-Or any other form of communication.
+or any other form of communication.

 Where complaints are received through social media, we will encourage a complainant to provide details through direct messages to maintain confidentiality.
 This may then include giving to customers a link to the online complaints reporting form so that all customers can describe the nature of their complaint and submit them.